 I am not sure how the development state is here?
 Did we ever observe SYNC-IND messages in an experiment yet?
 Or is this something that we just assume to happen, but never checked?

-#2 Updated by laforge almost 3 years ago
+#2 Updated by laforge about 3 years ago

 On Fri, Oct 21, 2016 at 04:16:38PM +0000, dexter [REDMINE] wrote: